ExceedPrince/awwwards-replica/README.md

 Our chosen website was STEINA, and I loved to work on it, because this was a CSS oriented exercise, so this was my turn to show my skills, and what have I learned so far.

-At this this we used only pure HTML, CSS and Javascript.
+At this time we used only pure HTML, CSS and Javascript.